 Causes of dry scalp

 Omega 3 fats, also known as essential fats, are linked to good scalp health.
 They help in slowing down the rate at which dry scalp cells shed off and control the rate at which old cells are replaced by new, hydrated cells that lead to less itchiness and dryness.
-Omega 3 fats are found in nuts, such as walnuts and almonds, fish and flax seeds.
+Omega 3 fats are found in nuts, such as walnuts and almonds, fish, and flax seeds.

 Dry scalp also results from a rough and careless way of washing hair.
 While shampooing, instead of using fingernails, use the balls of the fingers to massage the hair.
 Shampoo the hair from the back of the head and the top of the head to the front of the head gently.
 While rinsing, water should not be just poured on the hair but allowed to reach the roots by raising the roots with help of fingers .

-Apart from these methods, drinking lot of fluids, using the right shampoo and conditioner suited to the requirements of a dry scalp and avoiding the use of scalp irritating chemicals and bleaches are some other ways to prevent itchiness and dry scalp.
+Apart from these methods, drinking a lot of fluids, using the right shampoo and conditioner suited to the requirements of a dry scalp, and avoiding the use of scalp irritating chemicals and bleaches are some other ways to prevent itchiness and dry scalp.
 Although not associated with systemic medical effects, it is important to diagnose and treat dry scalp and flakiness correctly considering its negative impact on the person’s quality of life.